Batman v Superman: Dawn of Justice: Plot

 Luthor lures Superman out of exile by kidnapping Martha Kent, Clark's adoptive mother, and Lois, who he pushes off the LexCorp building.
-Superman saves Lois and confronts Luthor, who reveals he manipulated him and Batman by fueling their distrust.
-Luthor demands he kill Batman in exchange for Martha's life.
-Superman tries to explain this to Batman, who instead attacks him and eventually subdues him using a kryptonite gas.
-As Batman prepares to move in for the kill using the spear, Superman pleads with him to "save Martha" – the same name as Batman's mother.
-Batman hesitates in confusion long enough for Lois to arrive and explain what Superman meant.
-Coming to his senses about how far he has fallen from grace, he promises to rescue Martha.
-Superman regains his strength and confronts Luthor on the scout ship.
+Superman saves Lois and confronts Luthor, who reveals that the distrust between Batman and Superman was manipulated.
+Luthor demands that he kill Batman in exchange for Martha's life.
+Superman tries to explain this to Batman, who instead attacks and eventually subdues him using a kryptonite gas.
+As Batman prepares to deal the final blow using the spear, Superman pleads with him to "save Martha" – the same name as Batman's mother.
+Batman hesitates in confusion, as Lois arrives and explains what Superman meant.
+Coming to his senses, Batman locates and rescues Martha.

-Luthor executes his backup plan, unleashing a monster genetically engineered from DNA from both Zod's body and his own.
-Diana arrives, joining Batman and Superman in their fight against the creature.
-Superman realizes its vulnerability to kryptonite and retrieves the spear, fatally impaling the creature with it.
-In its dying moments, the creature stabs Superman, who was weakened by kryptonite exposure, killing him.
+Luthor executes his backup plan: unleashing a monster genetically engineered using DNA from both Zod's body and his own.
+Diana joins Batman and Superman in their fight against the creature.
+Batman realizes its vulnerability to kryptonite and Superman fatally impales the creature with the kryptonite spear.
+Superman, already weakened by kryptonite exposure, is fatally wounded by the creature before it dies.

 Following Luthor's arrest, Batman confronts him in prison, warning him that he will always be watching.
 Luthor gloats that Superman's death has made the world vulnerable to powerful alien threats.
-A memorial is held for Superman in Metropolis.
-Clark is also declared dead, and Bruce and Diana both attend his funeral in Smallville.
+A memorial is held for Superman in Metropolis, while Bruce and Diana attend a funeral for Clark, who was also declared dead.
 Martha gives Lois an envelope containing an engagement ring from Clark.
-Bruce tells Diana that he regrets having failed Superman in life.
-He asks her help to form a team of metahumans, starting with those named in Luthor's files, to protect the world in Superman's absence.
-As they depart, the dirt atop Clark's coffin levitates.
+Bruce tells Diana that he regrets failing Superman and asks for her help in forming a team of metahumans to protect Earth in Superman's absence.
+As they leave, the dirt atop Clark's coffin levitates.